satra/NiPyPe-Paper/nipype_paper.rst

-(running independent processes in parallel, rerunning only those steps that have been influenced by the changes in parameters or dependencies since the last run) and exploration of parameter space could ease this prototyping stage of workflow development.
-Furthermore, very few of the available neuroimaging tools take advantage of the growing number of parallel hardware configurations (multicore, clusters, clouds and supercomputers).
+(running independent processes in parallel, rerunning only those steps that have been influenced by the changes in parameters or dependencies since the last run) and exploration of parameter space could ease this prototyping stage of workflow development.\ :sup:``[b] <#cmnt2>`_`\ Furthermore, very few of the available neuroimaging tools take advantage of the growing number of parallel hardware configurations (multicore, clusters, clouds and supercomputers).

 Current solutions